 Compare flights: Several of the UK’s budget airlines fly to the Canary Islands, but not all offer the same prices.
 Check out the tourism website of the island you want to visit to find out which carriers offer flights there, then compare prices on their websites.
 Feel free to use price comparison sites too – but remember they don’t always include the cheapest airlines.

 Check out package deals: One of the best ways to save money on a holiday is to go for an all-inclusive package.
 A site such as On The Beach offers all-inclusive deals on Gran Canaria, Tenerife and Fuerteventura holidays for far less than you’d expect to pay if you were buying flights, accommodation and transfers separately.
-As well as saving money, booking a package trip will also allow you to relax, safe in the knowledge that your holiday is being organised for you.
+As well as saving money, booking a package trip will also allow you to relax, safe in the knowledge that your holiday is being organized for you.

 Travel out of season: Prices during the high seasons – namely school holidays and bank holidays – will always be more costly.
 If you can, try to aim for less crowded times of year, such as early spring and late autumn.
 The Canaries will still be warm, the sea balmy enough to swim in, and you’ll have this island paradise almost to yourself too.